Saazish (1975 film)

+Saazish is a 1975 Hindi-language action film directed by Kalidas.

+Plot

-Saazish is a 1975 Bollywood action film directed by Kalidas.
-The movie revolves around Jaideep who is a car racer and Sunita who has won the Miss Cosmos beauty contest in the USA.
+Jaideep who is a car racer and Sunita who has won the Miss Cosmos beauty contest in the USA.
 They fall in love and go on a world tour when they unknowingly get involved in a conspiracy that shakes their faith in each other.

 Mr. Wong the villain wants to kill Sunita as she has discovered a secret which if given to Interpol will proven dangerous for Wong's gold smuggling business.
 Jaideep who is an undercover agent boards the ship on which the gold is being smuggled to break the syndicate and save Sunita.